-No. You will need to convert them to standard WAV format for use with LoopDropZ.
+No. Not for the completely seamless output.
+You will need to convert them to standard WAV format for use with LoopDropZ.
 The very best place to do this is in a decent audio editor like Audacity (Free) or CoolEdit (now Adobe Audition, and not free, even old versions).
 While you are in there converting, you can ensure the sound file loops without any annoying pops or clicks (cut where the wave crosses over the zero point; some editors do this automatically).

 There are a few free MP3 >> WAV converters out there, too, though none are truly satisfying.
 If you are a Winamp user, you can use the Format Converter to output to a WAV file easily enough (Send to: menu).
 Of course, it's better to begin with lossless audio.

 Having said all that, it is possible to use MP3 compression inside a WAV container; so you can re-save the sound as a WAV, and then it's a YES, sorta.
 See below for more details.